 Loss of foot | 40% |

-The VA amputation rule essentially caps the disability benefits a veteran can receive.
-The combined rating for a veteran’s disabilities because of extremity issues can’t exceed the rating of an amputation (in the event one is performed.)
+Additionally, for veterans who can and do opt out of an elective amputation, the VA amputation rule essentially caps the disability benefits a veteran can receive.
+The combined rating for a veteran’s disabilities because of extremity issues without amputation can’t exceed the rating of an amputation.

 In addition to regular disability benefit payments, the VA provides special monthly compensation (SMC) to veterans who suffer limb loss.